BenSnaith/university-notes/SWE/Unit 12 - Refactoring.md

 	- When >= 2 subclasses in the same class hierarchy have the same field(s), move the common field(s) from the subclasses to the superclass.
 - __Pull Up Method__
 	- When two methods in different subclasses within the same class hierarchy have essentially the same behaviours, move the method to the superclass.
+	- Move a field or method to a superclass of its declaring class or (in the case of methods) declares the method as abstract in the superclass.
 - __Push Down Field__
 	- When a field is used by some subclasses only, but not all subclasses, move the field to those subclasses which use that field.
 - __Push Down Method__